top of page

 Luciane is a psychologist with a PhD in developmental psychology and extensive experience in interdisciplinary and international research.
 Currently, she works as a research scientist at the NEED Lab, where she oversees the execution of the Baby’s First Years project, a multisite study investigating associations between poverty reduction and early childhood brain development.
 Her work integrates developmental psychology and cognitive neuroscience and focuses on investigating the disparities in child development associated with socioeconomic status and early experiences.
 She is particularly interested in studying long-lasting solutions that can positively impact children’s development in high-poverty contexts.

-Ana Beatriz Vizcaíno, MA – NYC Site Coordinator, Baby's First Years
+Ana Beatriz Vizcaíno, MA – NY Site Coordinator, Baby's First Years

 Ana Beatriz Vizcaino is a Psychologist with a Master’s Degree in Education and a specialization in Child Development from Universidad de Monterrey (UDEM).
 Her graduate work earned her the “Cum Laude” award and she completed her thesis and dissertation with honors, focused on “Playful Learning Experiences for Children’s Development”.
 She has worked for 9 years in Early Childhood Education, as an educator and coordinator, creating intersectional projects between families and schools to benefit children’s experiences and development.
 Ana Beatriz is interested in understanding how early experiences affect children’s cognitive, emotional and brain development, and translate these scientific findings into practices.